apache/cordova-docs/README.md

 ## Ruby

-Ruby 1.8, 1.9 and 2.4 are confirmed _not_ to work.
-Please make sure you are running ruby 2.0.
+Ruby 2.0 is required to build the docs.
+NOTE: *The docs will not build with Ruby 1.8, 1.9 or 2.4.*

 ### Mac OS X